Using Outrig with Docker

 Here's a complete Dockerfile example for a Go application with Outrig:

-FROM golang:1.24-alpine # ---- START: Outrig Integration ---- RUN apk add --no-cache curl RUN curl -sf https://outrig.run/install.sh | sh # ---- END: Outrig Integration ---- WORKDIR /app # Cache dependencies for quick rebuilds COPY go.mod go.sum ./ RUN go mod download # Copy and build your Go application COPY . .
-RUN go build -o main . # Set the entrypoint to run your application EXPOSE 8080 CMD ["./main"]
+FROM golang:1.24-alpine # ---- START: Outrig Integration ---- RUN apk add --no-cache curl RUN curl -sf https://outrig.run/install.sh | sh RUN ln -sf ~/.local/bin/outrig /usr/local/bin/outrig # ---- END: Outrig Integration ---- WORKDIR /app # Cache dependencies for quick rebuilds COPY go.mod go.sum ./ RUN go mod download # Copy and run your Go application # Can use most `go run` build flags (e.g. -ldflags) # as they will be passed directly through to go run.
+COPY . .
+RUN outrig run -ldflags "-X main.OutrigBuildTime=$(date +%Y%m%d%H%M%S)" main.go # Set the entrypoint to run your application EXPOSE 8080 CMD ["./main"]

 That's it!
 Your containerized Go application will automatically connect to the Outrig server running on your host machine.